Lemongrass can be grown in both tropical and subtropical climates where the soil is sandy loam, well drained and free from any form of water logging

 Lemongrass is a herb of many purpose uses.
 Its leaves and the extracted oil are commonly used in aromatherapy (using aroma from the plant for healing and cosmetic purposes).
 The plant is native to tropical countries like India, China and Thailand.
-It flourishes in hot climate, rich and well-drained soil.

 You can read about our field trips here.